tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 In these scenarios, the local network SHOULD designate a local DoH server for the domains that are locally resolvable.
 For example, an enterprise that owns "private.example.org" would advertise "private.example.org" in its PvD information along with a DoH URI template.
-Clients could then associate that locally-configured resolver with names under "private.example.org".
+Clients could then use that locally-configured resolver with names under "private.example.org" according to the rules in {{designating-local-servers}}.

 In general, clients only create designated DoH server associations when they can validate a SVCB record using DNSSEC.
 However, some deployments of private names might not want to sign all